 - Use high-quality brushes, rollers, and tools.

-Radiator Paint is a low sheen strong bonding paint, designed specifically for the temperature extremes of hot water radiators.
-Odorless, non-toxic, and VOC-free.
+Radiator Paint is a high sheen strong bonding paint, designed specifically for the temperature extremes of hot water radiators. water-based, non-toxic, and VOC-free.
 Not suitable for steam or electric storage radiators....More Details

 - Shipping Estimate